arthurmello/buho_back/README.md

 # Buho Backend
-Backend for investment banking GenAI.
+Backend for investment banking assistant.

 ## Getting Started
 To set up the project, follow these steps:

 1. Create a virtual environment using Poetry: